abstractfactory/rfc/spec10.md

 Break free from the 2-level hierarchy imposed by Mk1 and support hierarchies of an arbitrary depth and width.

-[RFC11][] (Miller Columns) defines a hierarchical representation of data that encourages the use of meta-data in any situation.
+[RFC11/Miller Columns for Everything][] defines a hierarchical representation of data that encourages the use of meta-data in any situation.
 This is different from the current Mk1 in which data is forced into a 2-level hierarchy of `channel` and `key`.
 The goal of this spec then is to make Open Metadata compatible with [RFC11][].

 Another important evolution is separating the previous `File` and `Folder` objects into `Group` and `Dataset`.
 Too often did this cause confusion and conflict, both logically but also practically e.g. with the reserved variable name `file` in Python.